deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Thought you were up there with Armstrong and Gagarin?"

 "How many people actually know those names, though?"
 Rylee asked.
-"I heard one time that only 40% of the American public recognized Neil Armstrong and…Hell, something like ten percent of Americans think the Apollo missions were faked!"
+"I heard one time that only 40% of the American public recognized Neil Armstrong and...Hell, something like ten percent of Americans think the Apollo missions were faked!"

 "Aye, I heard that one too.
 I have my doubts."
 Powell shrugged.
 "People are interested in space again.
-When colonising an alien planet's on the cards…"
+When colonising an alien planet's on the cards..."

 "True.
 And things have changed *fast."* Rylee agreed with him.
 "Hell, you know the total tonnage of private space vehicles launched into orbit now beats the combined lifetime tonnage of both NASA *and* the Russians?
 And most of that is Hephaestus, which spent less doing it than the Gemini program cost."